 Under the no action alternative, NOAA would continue to manage MBNMS under the current sanctuary management plan without revision.
-The current sanctuary management plan, published in 2008, can be found at:
+The current sanctuary management plan was published in 2008.

-https://montereybay.noaa.gov/intro/mp/welcome.html.
 It is a detailed plan for resource protection, research, education, and administrative services at MBNMS, with special emphasis on key resource protection issues.
 The action plans in the current sanctuary management plan address the following topics: